Gavincrz/gavincrz.github.io/source/_posts/Study-Notes-2021-07-06.md

 Behind the scenes, the format of the NTLM hash we provided was changed into a NetNTLM version 1 or 2 format during the authentication process.
-We can capture these hashes using man-in-the-middle or poisoning attacks and either crack them581 or relay them
+We can capture these hashes using man-in-the-middle or poisoning attacks and either crack them or relay them

 https://byt3bl33d3r.github.io/practical-guide-to-ntlm-relaying-in-2017-aka-getting-a-foothold-in-under-5-minutes.html